 Please read this Policy carefully as it contains important information on who we are, how and why we collect, store, use and share personal data, your rights in relation to your personal data, how to contact us and supervisory authorities in the event that you would like to report a concern about the way in which we process your data.

 Who are we?

-The City and Guilds of London Institute is a charity incorporated by Royal Charter, with registered charity number 312832 (England and Wales) and SC039576 (Scotland) (City & Guilds Group).
+The City and Guilds of London Institute is a charity incorporated by Royal Charter, with registered charity number 312832 (England and Wales) and SC039576 (Scotland) (City & Guilds).
 Our registered address is Giltspur House, 5-6 Giltspur Street, London EC1A 9DE.

-For the purposes of the GDPR, City & Guilds Foundation is the ‘controller’ of the personal data you provide to us or one of our associated companies (together the City & Guilds Group).
+For the purposes of the GDPR, City & Guilds Foundation is the ‘controller’ of the personal data you provide to us or one of our associated companies (together the City & Guilds community of brands).

-If you have any queries about this Policy, the way in which the City & Guilds Foundation processes personal data, or about exercising any of your rights, please send an email to email@example.com or write to Data Protection, City & Guilds Group, Giltspur House, 5-6 Giltspur Street, London EC1A 9DE.
+If you have any queries about this Policy, the way in which the City & Guilds Foundation processes personal data, or about exercising any of your rights, please send an email to firstname.lastname@example.org or write to Data Protection, City & Guilds, Giltspur House, 5-6 Giltspur Street, London EC1A 9DE.